lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   return ss
 ~~~

-where `Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)` is defined in general in {{sec-kem-combiner}} with specific values for `domSep` per composite KEM algorithm in {{sec-alg-ids}}. `CompositeCiphertextValue` is defined in {{sec-CompositeCiphertextValue}}.
+where `Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)` is defined in general in {{sec-kem-combiner}} with specific values for `domSep` per Composite ML-KEM algorithm in {{sec-alg-ids}}. `CompositeCiphertextValue` is defined in {{sec-CompositeCiphertextValue}}.

 Here the secret key values `mlkemSK` and `tradSK` may be interpreted as either literal secret key values, or as a handle to a cryptographic module which holds the secret key and is capable of performing the secret key operation.

 In order to properly achieve its security properties, the KEM combiner requires that all inputs are fixed-length.
-Since each composite KEM algorithm fully specifies its component algorithms, including key sizes, all inputs are generally fixed-length, however some implementations may need to perform additional checking to handle certain error conditions.
+Since each Composite ML-KEM algorithm fully specifies its component algorithms, including key sizes, all inputs are generally fixed-length, however some implementations may need to perform additional checking to handle certain error conditions.
 In particular, the KEM combiner step should not be performed if either of the component decapsulations returned an error condition indicating malformed inputs -- for timing-invariance reasons, it is recommended to perform both decapsulation operations and check for errors afterwards to make it less easy for an attacker to tell which component failed.
-Also, RSA-based composites MUST ensure that the modulus size (ie the size of tradCT and tradPK) matches that specified for the given composite KEM algorithm in {{tab-kem-algs}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `CompositeKEM.Decap()` routine.
+Also, RSA-based composites MUST ensure that the modulus size (ie the size of tradCT and tradPK) matches that specified for the given Composite ML-KEM algorithm in {{tab-kem-algs}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `CompositeKEM.Decap()` routine.

 ### Decapsulation failure